River-class offshore patrol vessel

 The River class is a class of offshore patrol vessels built primarily for the Royal Navy of the United Kingdom.
 A total of nine were built for the Royal Navy (RN), four Batch 1 and five Batch 2.
 One Batch 1 (HMS Clyde), which was the Falklands guard ship, was decommissioned and transferred at the end of its lease to the Royal Bahrain Naval Force.

 The three remaining Batch 1 ships perform fisheries security and border patrol tasks in UK waters.
-The five new Batch 2 ships provide overseas forward presence, performing maritime security duties and disaster relief operations, often supported by a Royal Fleet Auxiliary vessel.
+The five new Batch 2 ships provide overseas forward presence, performing maritime security duties and disaster relief operations, on occasion supported by a Royal Fleet Auxiliary vessel.

 The Batch 1 ships of the class replaced the seven ships of the Island class and the two Castle-class patrol vessels.